Total Live Articles: 430

 Gram stain / culture Often +ve Ziehl-Neelsen stain (may be +ve) India ink (may be +ve)

-Ideally take microbiology samples (esp. blood cultures – this should be always done)and lumbar puncture (not always done – see above) before, then give antibiotics immediately (if safe to do so and will not cause a clinically significant delay to start antibiotics)
+Ideally take microbiology samples (esp. blood cultures – this should always be done) and lumbar puncture (not always done – see above) before, then give antibiotics immediately (if safe to do so and will not cause a clinically significant delay to start antibiotics)

-Empirical Antibiotic Therapy
+Empirical Antibiotic Therapy (Unknown Organisms)

 • Ceftriaxone (alternative: cefotaxime)

-• AND amoxicillin only if there are risk factors for Listeria monocytogenes (very young children / >60 y/o / pregnancy / immunosuppression / diabetes / alcohol misuse / cancer / kidney or liver disease)
+• PLUS amoxicillin only if there are risk factors for Listeria monocytogenes (very young children / >60 y/o / pregnancy / immunosuppression / diabetes / alcohol misuse / cancer / kidney or liver disease)

-Do not routinely give intravenous aciclovir unless herpes simplex encephalitis is strongly suspected
+Do not routinely give intravenous aciclovir unless herpes simplex encephalitis is strongly suspected.

 Ceftriaxone / cefotaxime can be used as long as there is a non-severe allergy to beta-lactams.
-If there is a severe allergy (e.g., anaphylaxis), the BNF recommends considering chloramphenicol and seeking specialist advice.

 Disclaimer: the exact wording of NICE is to add amoxicillin if there are ‘risk factors for Listeria monocytogenes’, however, these are not specifically defined.
-The above-listed risk factors were instead listed in the BNF treatment summary for Central nervous system infections, antibacterial therapy.

-Corticosteroid Therapy
+Adjunct – Corticosteroid Therapy

-• Do not give dexamethasone in meningococcal disease
+Do not give dexamethasone in meningococcal disease

-• Do not delay antibiotics to wait for dexamethasone to be started
+Do not delay antibiotics to wait for dexamethasone to be started

-Antibiotic Choice in Known Organisms
+Antibiotic Therapy in Known Organisms

 NICE guideline covered the choice of antibiotics for 6 organisms, but there are actually only 2 antibiotic regimens one needs to learn: